-Image search: The automatic identification of features in images is a growing field of interest based on the large body of work in computer vision on feature extraction and on similarity measures [Ballard and Brown, 1982].
-A lot of work has recently been devoted to image retrieval (see [Faloutsos et al., 1994] for a brief survey), but similar techniques could be used to navigate within a large single image.
+Image search: The automatic identification of features in images is a growing field of interest based on the large body of work in computer vision on feature extraction and on similarity measures.
+A lot of work has recently been devoted to image retrieval, but similar techniques could be used to navigate within a large single image.
 For example, a map can be searched for switching yards, a spine X-ray for the location of each vertebrae, etc. Of course, a simpler search can be done on the text found in the map.
 Such feature extraction might allow the browser to be adapted to the task using content information, multiple detail views can be created automatically or panning speed can be adjusted according to the presence of features of interest (e.g. the panning of a county map would be tailored to slow down when a switching yard is visible on the screen, or to jump from yard to yard).

 As these examples illustrate, many automations are possible.
 Research is still needed to determine the benefits of such automations (or even in some cases to prototype and implement them).
 In general those automations are likely to be very task dependent and only found in specialized browsers.
 Another challenge is to devise techniques allowing users to specify the needed automations.
-This topics borders the more general topic of programming in the user interface [Cypher 93]
+This topics borders the more general topic of programming in the user interface.